gangdong/gangdong.github.io/_posts/2021-03-20-Blog-mathjax.markdown

 I wrote below words as startup.

 > Hi, there,
-> This is my first MathJax case.
+> This is my first MathJax equation.
 > When $a \ne 0$, there are two solutions to
 > <div>$$ax^2 + bx + c = 0$$</div>
 > and they are